mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

 ---
 layout: layout.pug
-excerpt: Installing Marathon-LB
+excerpt: Installing Marathon-LB using default or custom options for a DC/OS cluster
 title: Installing Marathon-LB
-model: /services/marathon-lb/data.yml
+# model: /services/marathon-lb/data.yml
-render: mustache
+# render: mustache

-menuWeight: 1
+menuWeight: 10
 ---
 # Installing Marathon-LB on DC/OS
 You can install Marathon-LB on a DC/OS open source or DC/OS enterprise cluster.
 You can install the Marathon-LB package and customize its configuration settings using the DC/OS web-based administrative console or by running DC/OS commands in a shell terminal.